MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 ---
-title: 'Deploy a Python web app to Azure with managed identity: deploy the container image to App Service'
+title: Deploy a Python web app container to Azure App Service
-description: How to deploy a containerized Python web app (Django or Flask) to App Service. ms.devlang: python ms.topic: tutorial ms.date: 08/17/2022
+description: How to deploy a Python web app container (Django or Flask) to App Service using managed identity authentication with Azure Container Registry. ms.devlang: python ms.topic: tutorial ms.date: 08/17/2022